top of page

 What ages does the Center for CBT treat and test for Autism Spectrum Disorder (ASD)?

-We do Autism testing for kids aged 18 months - 18 years and ASD treatment for kids aged 3-18.
+We do Autism testing for kids aged 18 months - 18 years and Autism treatment for kids aged 3-18.

 What is Autism Spectrum Disorder (ASD)?